I let it go on for three years. I’d feel sick or exhausted and tell myself to suck it up, be a good mom, and complete the tasks on my to-do list.

 Now I’m telling my story so you and your loved ones won’t suffer in silence.
 You’ll see what’s going on and demand the help you desperately need.

 Two years into my journey, I did finally seek out a doctor, but I left his office feeling like a hypochondriac.
-Another year would pass—and my symptoms would worsen and multiply—before I was finally diagnosed in 2018.
+Another year would pass—and my symptoms would worsen and multiply—before I was finally diagnosed with late-stage Lyme disease in 2018.